Dublin & The Wicklow Way Escape5 Days & 4 Nights 4.4 Read 18 reviews

 - Spend the night in a cosy B&B in the heart of the Glenmalure Valley

 Self Guided | Go at your own pace on an independent tour.

 Inn to Inn Walking | A classic point to point walking trip, staying in a different location each night

 As a guide, we would suggest that the minimum age of traveler this tour would be suitable for is: 12 Years

 Activity Level & Terrain

-The Wicklow Way is well waymarked however you will also be supplied with the Rucksack Readers guidebook and detailled maps so you will have no problem following the route each day.
+The Wicklow Way is known to be one of the best waymarked and maintained Irish Ways.
+You will have access to the route information and GPS tracks in the Macs Adventure smartphone app, so you will have no problem following the route each day.